medvedevgroup/SibeliaZ/README.md

 =======================
 You can also construct longer synteny blocks required for certain analyses.
 By default, sibeliaz also installs program [maf2synteny](https://github.com/fenderglass/maf2synteny) written by [Mikhail Kolmogorov](https://github.com/fenderglass).
-To construct the blocks, run:
+If you already have output of SibeliaZ, you can run maf2synteny on it:

+	maf2synteny <GFF or MAF file created by SibeliaZ>

+Otherwise, it is best to run sibeliaz without the alignment step saving time and memory:

 	sibeliaz -n <output_directory>
 	maf2synteny <output_directory>/blocks_coords.gff